A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites

 As for the electric potential-based training, convergence occurred earlier--within approximately 50 epochs, see Figure~\ref{figure4}.
 The ResNet34 model reached a training F1-score of 0.98, IoU of 0.96, and a training loss as low as 0.027.
 Validation scores also remained high, at F1-score = 0.93 and IoU = 0.89, with a loss of 0.109, indicating strong generalization capabilities.

 The consistent reduction in loss and concurrent increase in F1 and IoU scores for both data types confirms that the networks were effectively learning spatial correlations and developing strong crack segmentation capabilities.
-Importantly, the models trained on electric potential images exhibited faster convergence and superior validation metrics, likely due to the smoother and more continuous field structure in electric potential distributions, which may offer richer gradient information to CNNs compared to localized phase-field inputs.
+Importantly, the model trained using electric potential signatures exhibited faster convergence and superior validation metrics, likely due to the smoother and more continuous field structure in electric potential distributions, which may offer richer gradient information to CNNs compared to localized phase-field data.

 The training process incorporated several regularization strategies to enhance model robustness and generalization.
 Dropout layers with a rate of 0.2 were introduced in the bottleneck region of the decoder path to reduce co-adaptation of neurons.
 Additionally, batch normalization was applied after every convolutional layer to stabilize gradient flow and accelerate convergence.
 The diversity introduced through data augmentation--including geometric transformations and noise injection--further improved the network's resilience to variability in crack morphology and positioning.
 Throughout training, no signs of overfitting were observed.
 The validation loss closely followed the training loss across all network architectures, with ResNet34 and ResNet152 demonstrating an optimal balance between model complexity and stable generalization performance.